You Are Not Your Thoughts - Setting The Scene

 3 Core Beliefs

 How do we deal with our negative thoughts: thoughts of anger, accusation and despair?

 I am not a counsellor or therapist nor in way trained to offer any form of professional advice in dealing with these issues.
 What I am going to share with you here are my own personal experiences of addressing these issues and suggestions as to what has worked for me.

-I must declare three core beliefs that I have and that underpin my take on all this:
+I must declare three core beliefs that I have and that underpin my take on you are not your thoughts: